Coffee Shop Social Media Marketing: Build Your Following and Drive Sales

 Flash deals (Stories)"Next 2 hours: free upgrade""Show this story"

-Effective social promotions: BOGO (bring a friend), free upgrade on specific day, loyalty program enrollment incentives, seasonal drink previews for followers, and staff pick specials.
+Promotions that work: BOGO (bring a friend), free upgrade on a specific day, loyalty program enrollment incentives, seasonal drink previews for followers, staff pick specials.
+Avoid constant discounting (it devalues the brand), complicated redemption, promotions that cost more than they return, and promises you can't keep.

-Tracking Results
+Tracking results

 Follower growthAwareness buildingSteady increase